 Market Development

-Technical training on high-efficiency and Zero Energy building practices, as well as energy code compliance, to build necessary market capacities.
+Technical training on high-efficiency and Zero Energy building practices, all electric new-homes, as well as energy code compliance, to build necessary market capacities.
+Please refer to the Main Text Section 2.6.2.5 Training for Codes and Standards for more discussion on energy code.

 Training and certifying Home Energy Rating System (HERS) raters to increase the number of qualified raters based in RI.